 Deterministic AEAD has the following properties:

-- Secrecy: Nobody will be able to get any information about the encrypted plaintext, except the length and the equality of repeated plaintexts.
+- Secrecy: Nothing about the plaintext is known, except its length and the equality of repeated plaintexts.

-- Authenticity: Without the key it is impossible to change the plaintext underlying the ciphertext undetected.
+- Authenticity: It is impossible to change the encrypted plaintext underlying the ciphertext without being detected.

-- Symmetric: Encrypting the message and decrypting the ciphertext is done with the same key.
+- Symmetric: Encrypting the plaintext and decrypting the ciphertext is done with the same key.

-suppose you have a database with a field,
+data.
+Suppose you have a database with the fields

-attacker cannot move medical history from one user to another.
+attacker from moving medical history from one user to another.

 We recommend the AES256_SIV key type for all use cases.